openclonk/openclonk/README.linux.txt

   libgl1-mesa-dev libpng12-dev libssl-dev libsdl1.2-dev libsdl-mixer1.2-dev
   libgtk2.0-dev libjpeg62-dev zlib1g-dev libboost-dev

+(Most of those packages can be substituted with a newer version if required, for example libglew1.6-dev instead of libglew1.5-dev.)

-To build on RPM-based Linux distributions (Red Hat, Fedora, Mandariva, SuSE etc.) you need the following packages:
+To build on RPM-based Linux distributions (Red Hat, Fedora, Mandriva, SuSE etc.) you need the following packages:

   make gcc gcc-c++